 The critical success of Cold Comfort brought him the opportunities to work with writer/director John Boorman and Uma Thurman in the 1990 comedy Where the Heart Is, and James Belushi and Michael Caine in Mr. Destiny (1990).
 He appeared in two episodes of the hit Canadian series Street Legal that same year but two of his highest profile roles were just around the corner.

 In 1990, Chaykin appeared in the highly acclaimed, award-winning epic Dances with Wolves, which starred its director and producer, Kevin Costner.
-He stole the scene playing a deranged and suicidal Union officer who dispatches Costner`s Lieutenant Dunbar to a remote Western fort.
-The following year brought Chaykin a significant role in Atom Egoyan`s award-winning The Adjuster (1991), which featured the ensemble cast of Elias Koteas, Jennifer Dale, Arsinee Khanjian, Don McKellar and Gabrielle Rose.
-Next he appeared in 1991`s Montreal vu par…, made in celebration of the city`s 350th anniversary and featuring six mini-stories each directed by a different director, including Egoyan, Patricia Rozema, Léa Pool and Denys Arcand.
+Pictured above, he stole the scene playing a deranged and suicidal Union officer who dispatches Costner’s Lieutenant Dunbar to a remote Western fort.
+The following year brought Chaykin a significant role in Atom Egoyan’s award-winning The Adjuster (1991), which featured the ensemble cast of Elias Koteas, Jennifer Dale, Arsinee Khanjian, Don McKellar and Gabrielle Rose.
+Next he appeared in 1991`s Montreal vu par…, made in celebration of the city’s 350th anniversary and featuring six mini-stories each directed by a different director, including Egoyan, Patricia Rozema, Léa Pool and Denys Arcand.

 Chaykin also worked in a number of television series during the late 1990s.
 He appeared in Due South, Made in Canada, Tracy Takes On and Lexx, and won a 1998 Gemini for his guest appearance in Nikita.
 But most impressively, Chaykin was nearly unrecognizable as a biker inmate in the acclaimed, long-running HBO series Oz in 1998.

 In 2002, he appeared as an over-eager radio show host, with Rebecca Jenkins and Daniel MacIvor, in the well-received romance Past Perfect (2002), and as a wise bookie, with Phillip Seymour Hoffman and John Hurt in the acclaimed Owning Mahowny (2003).
-He appeared in a John Woo-directed short film entitled The Hire: Hostage (2002) for the carmaker BMW, the short The Wet Season (2002), Dave Thomas`s feature Whitecoats (2003), Istvan Szabo`s Being Julia (2004) and Sugar (2004), which is based on a short story by controversial Canadian writer/director Bruce LaBruce.
-Chaykin was also seen playing the role of the Mayor (pictured below) in Daniel MacIvor’s acclaimed Wilby Wonderful (2004) and the powerful miniseries Sex Traffic (2004).
+He appeared in a John Woo-directed short film entitled The Hire: Hostage (2002) for the carmaker BMW, the short The Wet Season (2002), Dave Thomas’ feature Whitecoats (2003), Istvan Szabo’s Being Julia (2004) and Sugar (2004), which is based on a short story by controversial Canadian writer/director Bruce LaBruce.
+Chaykin was also seen playing the role of the Mayor in Daniel MacIvor’s acclaimed Wilby Wonderful (2004) and the powerful mini-series Sex Traffic (2004).

 His next role was in the historical drama Heavens Fall (2005), which was based on the real life trial of two black men accused of rape in the Deep South during the 1930s.
 Chaykin also completed work on his third film for Egoyan.
 Titled Where the Truth Lies, he costarred alongside a diverse cast that included Kevin Bacon, Colin Firth, Arsinee Khanjian, Sean Cullen and Don McKellar.